smirarab/pasta/README.md

 of the dataset into smaller subsets and selecting which alignments should be pairwise merged is guided by the tree from the previous iteration.
 The first step therefore needs an initial tree.

 When GUI is used, a limited set of important options can be adjusted on the GUI.
-The command line also allows you to alter the behavior of the algorithm.
+The command line also allows you to alter the behavior of the algorithm, and provides a larger sets of options that can be adjusted.

 Options can also be passed in as configuration files with the format:
 ```